silverhammermba/blog/_drafts/ai.markdown

 The limitations of a machine-learned function are unknown and (by nature) almost unknowable because the whole point is the domain is too big to study.

+A good example is the Youtube Adpocalypse and people complaining about the algorithm.
+It can't take over the world but it can fundamentally change how we humans consume online media.